 Concurrency visualization also works well with the

-asyncio module introduced in Python 3.4.
+asyncio module available in Python 3.5 and later.

 To make use of the concurrency visualization, run the application that uses

 asyncio same way as described above, and then switch to Asyncio graph tab.